 Today’s Regional Italian recipe comes from the region I grew up in: Lombardy.
 To be precise, this recipe is from Valchiavenna, an Alpine valley to the north of Lake Como.
 It is a truly beautiful area and the food you can eat there is genuine and very much linked to the territory and local produce.
 Also, being an Alpine area, you will find lots of delicious cheese and butter in the local cuisine.
 This recipe is no exception and it is comfort food at its best.
 Chestnut gnocchi are very hearty and are more similar to home-made pasta than gnocchi in consistency.
 They have an almost nutty flavour that goes perfectly well with melted butter and sage.
 The addition of slices of cheese and grated Parmigiano Reggiano makes this dish almost impossible to resist… I can never pass on gooey cheese-anything!
 Serve these gnocchi hot with some freshly ground pepper and you will be in heaven!

 - 1 batch of Chestnut Gnocchi

-- 1 lt – 4¼ cups chicken stock
+- 1 lt - 4 1/4 cups chicken stock

 - 80 gms - 5 tbsp butter